yichiban1/yichiban.github.io/backup/Homework Tasks - Week 10, Session 2.md

 Actually, this is an example.
 Morandi is a master.
 Although I am a student, there are 8 billion people in the world.
 Everyone has their own ideas and different points.
 So I think we can also write our own unique artist statement by learning and summarizing.
 ![屏幕截图 2024-10-29 220441](https://github.com/user-attachments/assets/4b5777ed-9aeb-42dc-9207-60e883df573c)
+At the same time, I am also learning how to use Figma.
+This is the page I imitated from Apple's app store.
+It can be regarded as a small exercise.
+Hahaha